 Is criminal inadmissibility to Canada permanent?+

-Get a detailed report showing exactly which IRPA section applies to your specific conviction — with equivalency analysis, inadmissibility tier, and all available pathways.
+Get a detailed breakdown showing exactly which IRPA section relates to your conviction, with equivalency analysis, inadmissibility tier, and all available pathways.

-Use our Criminal Equivalency Engine to map your specific foreign conviction to the correct Canadian Criminal Code provision and IRPA section — or run a free admissibility screen to understand your options.
+Use our Criminal Equivalency Engine to map your foreign conviction to the correct Canadian Criminal Code provision and IRPA section, or run a free admissibility screen to understand your options.